 The issue of fake solicitors has been in the news recently and as a result the Treasury Select Committee on Banking wrote to various banks asking for clarification of their practices.
-In their reply to the TSC HSBC stated (click on images to enlarge):
+In their reply to the TSC HSBC stated:

 However, following an enquiry concerning their status to the Solicitors Regulation Authority (SRA) in 2011 Arthur Shuter received the following response, dated June 2011: